FruitbatM/airmed-doc-app/README.md

 ## Patient

 A visitor who registers for an account automatically becomes a "patient".
-Patients will have the same rights as visitors, in additon they have an access to patient profile where they can update and add additional personal data.
+Patients will have the same rights as visitors, in addition they have an access to patient profile where they can update and add additional personal data.

 ## Doctor